schuchert/wikispaces/pages/ruby/ruby.tutorials.bdd.UsingBddToDevelopAnRpnCalculator.md

 * Add a method to the containing context:
 {% highlight ruby %}
 describe "RPN Calculator" do
   ...
   def enter_number(number)
     number.to_s.each_char{ |d| @calculator.digit_pressed d }
   end
   ...
 end
 {% endhighlight %}

 * Run your Examples, they should still pass.

-* Update the "Handling User Input of Numbers" example:
+* Update the ```Handling User Input of Numbers``` example:
 {% highlight ruby %}
 it "should store a series of digits in the x register" do enter_number 42
   @calculator.x_register.should == 42
 end
 {% endhighlight %}

 * Run your Examples, they should still pass.

-* Update the "should handle a string of digits with an embedded ."
+* Update the `should handle a string of digits with an embedded` .
 Example:
 {% highlight ruby %}
 it "should handle a string of digits with an embedded ." do enter_number 13.31
   @calculator.x_register.should == 13.31
 end
 {% endhighlight %}

 * Run your Examples, they should still pass.

 * Finally, the second Example does not start with should, which is a pretty well-followed practice.
 So fix it:
 {% highlight ruby %}
-      describe "Handling integers" do
+describe "Handling integers" do it "should store a series of digits in the x register" do
-        it "should store a series of digits in the x register" do enter_number 42
+    enter_number 42
     @calculator.x_register.should == 42
   end
 {% endhighlight %}

 * Run your Examples, they should still pass.
 {% highlight bash %}
 Macintosh-7% spec -f s -c rpn_calculator_spec.rb

 RPN Calculator

 RPN Calculator Basic Creation
 - should be non-null after creation

 RPN Calculator Handling integers
 - should store a series of digits in the x register
 - should handle a string of digits with an embedded .

 Finished in 0.017654 seconds

 3 examples, 0 failures
 {% endhighlight %}

 #### Check-In
 * Check in your changes:
 {% highlight terminal %}
 Macintosh-7% git commit -a
 Created commit a465d16: Removed duplication in writing examples taking numbes.
  2 files changed, 56 insertions(+), 24 deletions(-)
 {% endhighlight %}

 #### Summary